 One of the distinguishing features of Pilates over other forms of exercise is that anyone can do it.
 No matter how severe an injury or medical condition a person might have, with a little more care and attention there is always a way that Pilates can help.

-If you’ve been unwell, have an injury or a chronic complaint, you will probably benefit most from attending my Tuesday morning Pilates class (1000 to 1100), which is more rehabilitative.
-In this session we focus on the beginner, improver and intermediate level exercises from the Pilates repertoire.
+If you are new to Pilates or you’ve been unwell, have an injury or a chronic complaint, you will probably benefit from attending my Tuesday morning online Pilates class (0930 to 1030).
+In this session I provide lots more adaptations to the exercises as well as alternatives to ensure everyone can practise Pilates safely and at their own level.

-Who would get the most benefit from the rehabilitative Pilates class
+Who would benefit from attending the Tuesday morning Pilates class

 - Anyone recovering from illness.

-- Anyone with an injury that has sufficiently recovered to be able to begin gentle exercise.
+- Anyone with an injury that has sufficiently recovered to be able to exercise pain-free.

 - Anyone prone to injury in a certain area.